robenkleene/design-references/houdini/tutorials/houdini-quartz-crystal.md

 Create the fractures through intersection geometry.

 1. Add a `Bound` node, connect the output of `boolean1` to its input.
 Set `Lower Padding: 0.1 0.1 0.1` and `Upper Padding: 0.1 0.1 0.1`.
-2. Add a `VDB from Polygons`. connect the output from `bound1` to its left input.
+2. Add a `VDB from Polygons`.
+Connect the output from `bound1` to its left input.
 Set:
     - `Voxel Size: 0.004`.
     - `Fog VDB: On`
     - `Fill Interior: On`